-Soybean sudden death syndrome (SDS) has become one of the leading soybean diseases in North America.
+Soybean Sudden Death Syndrome (SDS) has become one of the leading yield-limiting soybean diseases in North America.
 The disease is caused by the soilborne fungus Fusarium virguliforme.
 SDS has two phases–a root rot phase and a leaf scorch phase.
 The fungus is closely related to another soybean pathogen, Fusarium solani form B, that causes seedling disease and root rot.

 The SDS pathogen

-Diagnosing SDS can be challenging, because other diseases and disorders cause symptoms similar to SDS.
-See Table 1 (page 6) in Sudden Death Syndrome (2016).
+Diagnosing SDS can be challenging because other diseases and disorders cause similar symptoms.
 Foliar symptoms alone are not enough to diagnose SDS.
-It is important to inspect plants closely, dig and inspect roots, and split soybean stems open.
-After splitting stems, the pith of a plant infected with SDS will be white even if roots are severely rotted.
+It is important to dig plants and inspect them closely.
+When the stem is split open, the pith of an infected plant will be white even if roots are severely rotted.
 When the taproot is split, there is typically a gray to brown discoloration.
 All or only parts of a field may show symptoms.
 You may also need a laboratory diagnosis to distinguish SDS from other soybean diseases and disorders.

 Five important clues to identify SDS:

 - Watch for foliar symptoms.
-Foliar symptoms can appear early but most often are visible after flowering.
+Foliar symptoms can appear during the late vegetative stages, but most often are visible after flowering.
 The first symptoms to appear are yellow blotches between the veins that progress to large irregular patches.
 The vein tissue remains green.

 - Split the stems.
 If the center of the stem is brown, it is more likely BSR, or in some western growing regions, Dectes stem borer damage; if white, proceed to examining the roots.

 - Dig up roots.
-SDS causes root rot, while root systems of plants affected by BSR remain healthy.
-Plants infected with the SDS pathogen are easily pulled out of the ground because the taproots and lateral rots have deteriorated.
-While not always present, a bluish color to the roots (fungal spores) is diagnostic for SDS.
+SDS causes root rot, while root systems of plants affected by BSR and Dectes remain healthy.
+Plants infected with the SDS pathogen are easily pulled out of the ground because the taproots and lateral roots have deteriorated.
+While not always present, a bluish mold on the outside of the taproot (fungal spores) is diagnostic for SDS.

 - SDS symptoms appear earlier than BSR.

 - Be aware that stem canker is not as common as SDS.
 Stem canker can occur in the same year and fields as SDS.
 In addition to foliar symptoms, stem canker will typically have cankers at the point of stem attachment on the lower stem, and defoliation is not as pronounced as with SDS.

 Infection by the SDS pathogen is favored by:

-- Slow seed germination and emergence, which prolongs the contact period between pathogen and soybean.
-These conditions are more likely to occur in early planting than later planting dates.
+- Slow seed germination and emergence that prolongs the contact period between pathogen and soybean.
+These conditions are more likely to occur at early planting dates.

 - Unseasonably cool temperatures prior to or during flowering and pod set.

-The SDS pathogen spreads from field to field with the movement of soil on equipment, field activity, birds, animals, and wind or water erosion.
-Although SDS can occur in fields not infested with soybean cyst nematode (SCN), heavy SCN pressure seems to exacerbate SDS.
+The SDS pathogen spreads from field to field with the movement of soil on equipment, field activity, birds, animals, and soil movement by wind or water erosion.
+Although SDS can occur in fields not infested with SCN, heavy SCN pressure seems to worsen SDS.

 - Plant high-yielding SDS-resistant varieties